CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/synthea-test-plan.md

 ## Checking for collisions in TEST, SBX or PROD

-1. Run queries to find any possible duplicate parametere
+1. Run queries to find any possible duplicate parameters

         SELECT mbi_hash, count(*)
         FROM public.beneficiaries